tully-t/Xeno/Kvantum/README.md

 # Xeno Kvantum Theme

-Xeno is a dark theme for Kvantum with colorful gradients, transparency, and a radial window background.
+Xeno is a dark theme for Kvantum with colorful gradients and tempered transparency.
+Features a radial window background.

 ![screenshot of Xeno Kvantum theme](screenshots/screenshot_1.png)